Essay

 April 2026

 There was a period of my life when I was doing something I knew wasn't mine.
 Not dramatically, not in some way that announced itself as a crisis.
 Just quietly, persistently, the way habits install themselves.
-I would finish and feel the same way I started, a little less present, a little more distant from whatever I recognized as myself.
+I would finish and feel the same way I started, a little less present, a little more distant from whatever I recognized as my own story.
 The thing wasn't the problem.
 The gap was.
 Some part of me watching another part act, with nothing like real contact between them.

 That gap is what I want to write about.